 |Sony A7R II« »||++||90/100||5/5||4.5/5||5/5||Jun 2015||3,199||-||Sony A7R II|

 |Notes: ++) highly recommended; +) recommended; o) reviewed; -) not available.|

 The above review scores should be interpreted with care, though.
 The assessments were made in relation to similar cameras of the same technological generation.
 Hence, a score should always be seen in the context of the camera's market launch date and its price, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
 Also, please note that some of the review sites have changed their methodology and reporting over time.

 Did this review help to inform your camera decision process?
 If you would like to see a different side-by-side camera review, just use the search menu below.
 Alternatively, you can follow any of the listed hyperlinks for comparisons that others found interesting.

-- Sony RX10 II vs Canon 5D Mark IV
+- Sony A7S vs Canon 5D Mark IV

 Specifications: Leica M8 vs Sony A7S II

 |Camera Type||Rangefinder camera||Mirrorless system camera|

 |Camera Lens||Leica M mount lenses||Sony E mount lenses|